compadrejunior/typescript-course/Chapter-05/README.md

 let person2: Person = { name: "Jane", age: 25 };
 ```

-In this example, the age property is optional in the Person interface.
-When creating objects of type Person, you can choose to include or omit the age property.
+In this example, the `age` property is optional in the `Person` interface.
+When creating objects of type `Person`, you can choose to include or omit the `age` property.

 **Optional Methods**: